MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 > - Customer Insights: Administrator
 > - Azure built-in role: [Storage Account Contributor](/azure/role-based-access-control/built-in-roles#storage-account-contributor)
 > - Permissions for custom Azure role: [Microsoft.Storage/storageAccounts/read and Microsoft.Storage/storageAccounts/PrivateEndpointConnectionsApproval/action](/azure/role-based-access-control/resource-provider-operations#microsoftstorage)
+>
+> Special cases which require creating the Private Link:
+> - A Private Link between Customer Insights and the storage account needs to be created even if the storage is accessible from Public Internet but it already has at least a Private Link.

 In Customers Insights you can create private links in the following ways: